-Our civil justice system requires individuals and corporations to be accountable for their conduct.
-Generally if a party accidentally injures another person or damages property, the only compensation that they are required to pay are those amounts that will compensate the injured person for the losses he or she sustained.
+Our civil justice system holds individuals and corporations accountable for their conduct.
+In most cases, if a party accidentally injures another person or damages property, they pay compensation to the injured person for the losses he or she sustained.
 “If you break it, you fix it.”
 However, in some cases, the damaging conduct is more than just an accident.
 In those cases, an individual or corporation may be required to pay “punitive damages.”

-Punitive damages are intended not to compensate the victim but to PUNISH the other party’s wrongful behavior, not just to compensate the victim.
-The purpose is to deter the wrong behavior of the defendant.
-It may also set an example to discourage others them from engaging in that type of behavior again.
+Punitive damages are intended to PUNISH the other party’s wrongful behavior, not just to compensate the victim.
+The purpose is to deter further wrong behavior of the defendant.
+It may also set an example to discourage others them from engaging in similar behavior.

 Punitive damages have a place in our civil justice system.
-Jurors determine the amount of punitives and assign them only when the behavior was so reckless or harmful that individuals or corporate executives clearly need a strong incentive not to commit the same offense twice.
-Without these penalties, for example, a corporation might find it more cost-effective to continue their misconduct and risk paying limited compensation to those they have harmed without thinking of the ramifications.
+Jurors can only consider punitive when the behavior was so reckless or harmful that the defendant clearly needs a strong incentive not to commit the same offense again.
+Without these penalties, for example, a corporation might find it more cost-effective to continue their misconduct.
+They would just have to pay limited compensation to those they have harmed without thinking of the ramifications.
 Punitive damage make safety a more important issue.

 Consider the punitive damages awarded recently in a Vioxx drug case in Texas.
-Merck executives KNEW the drug was deadly, but sold it anyway – making $12 billion in sales – while the drug killed as many as 55,000 people from heart attacks and strokes.
+Merck executives KNEW the drug was deadly but sold it anyway.
+They made $12 billion in sales – while the drug killed as many as 55,000 people from heart attacks and strokes.
 The jury awarded $229 million in punitive damages because that was how much money Merck estimated it would make by delaying a change in Vioxx’s warning label.

-Unfortunately, Texas state law puts an arbitrary cap on punitive damages, so in the Vioxx case the punitives were automatically reduced to $1.6 million – a mere drop in the bucket for Merck and not likely to change their future behavior.
+Unfortunately, Texas state law puts an arbitrary cap on punitive damages, so in the Vioxx case the punitives were automatically reduced to $1.6 million.
+That is a drop in the bucket for Merck and not likely to change their future behavior.

 In Minnesota, punitive damages are often allowed in drunk driving cases.
-Drunk driving is completely inexcusable and the harm caused by a drunk driver can be very serious.
+Drunk driving is completely inexcusable, and the harm caused by a drunk driver can be very serious.
 Therefore, MN has a strong incentive to punish the drunk driver financially as well as criminally.
 If you have been injured by a person or business that engaged in egregious conduct and you have a question about punitive damages, call our office and speak with a personal injury lawyer for a free consultation.